Why Decorating Mistakes Can Be a Good Thing

 Using Black Stain The Way One Uses Paint

 This is what happened when I made over a few tables for a decorating client.
 She wanted black tables for her dining and living room and was going to buy them.
-I told her she could save a lot if we painted her existing tables.
+I told her she could keep on budget if we painted her existing tables.
 If she didn’t like the way they turned out she would only be out about $20 for the can of paint.

 Latex paint at the time could leave the surface of painted furniture a bit rubbery.
 I didn’t want that, but the pieces were already stained and polyed and I wasn’t sure I wanted the pieces to look painted, just wanted them black.

-With some research, I found a new product at the time that was a black stain and poly in one formula.
+With some research, I found a new product at the time that was a black stain and polyurethane-in-one formula.
 I wondered if I could use it instead of paint right over the existing finish.
 It wasn’t designed for this, but I had nothing to lose, so I tried it and the tables came out amazing.

 The more challenges you face when decorating – usually time, money and skills, the more you’ll have to employ creative thinking to work your way around them, and the more creative you’ll get – which is a good thing when decorating a home to suit your personal style.